I grabbed hold of the Torah and hugged it close,

 The unending unseen extending out

-Beyond the steps I make
+Beyond the steps I set about

 On to the unspoken blowing whispers

-O'r white snow and black Terran lake
+Over the white snow and black Terran lake

 So refreshing to this ethereal kite

-I love the quiet winter night
+Pure and beautiful, the winter night

-A Kind of Purgatory
+Some Kind of Purgatory - with audio

 When the travelers' sleep began to thaw